Here’s a look at Buddhism, the major religion of many countries in Asia.

 The Pali Tipitaka is the earliest collection of sacred Buddhist writings; used mostly in the Theravada school.
 Translated, it means the “Three Baskets.”

-One in seven Asian Americans, or 14 percent, are Buddhist.
-Just over one percent of the general public in the United States is Buddhist (Pew Research Center, 2012).
+One in seven Asian Americans, or 14%, are Buddhist.
+Less than 1% of the general public in the United States is Buddhist, according to Pew.

-Timeline: 563-483 BC - Siddhartha Gautama or Buddha lives in India.
+563-483 BC - Siddhartha Gautama, or Buddha, lives in India.
 Others (especially the Japanese) believe he lived about 100 years later, from 448 to 368 BC.
-India is in religious disarray at the time of Buddhism's creation.
-People had become disillusioned with Hinduism.
+India is in religious disarray at the time of Buddhism’s creation.
+People have become disillusioned with Hinduism.

 150 AD - Trade brings Indian people and beliefs to Asia, particularly China.